robertwtucker/kafka2scaler/README.md

 ## Introduction

-With the advent of new industry paradigms (a.k.a. buzzwords) like "big data" and microservices architecture, many enterprise customers are starting to incorporate traditionally cloud-centric programming technologies and architectural components in their environments (whether that be on-prem, cloud or a hybrid of the two).
+With the advent of new industry paradigms (AKA buzzwords) like big data and microservices architecture, many enterprise customers are starting to incorporate traditionally cloud-centric programming technologies and architectural components in their environments (whether that be on-prem, cloud or a hybrid of the two).
 Enterprise architects are realizing that wide streams of data need to be captured and processed in order to build the next generation of digital services like predictive analytics and artificial intelligence (AI).
 Over the last few years, [Apache Kafka](https://kafka.apache.org/) has been gaining popularity as a key component of these streaming data pipelines.
 As such, it is not uncommon to get queries from prospects' IT groups as to whether or not Quadient can integrate with Kafka.
 This article will provide a high-level overview and walkthrough of one such way Inspire Scaler and Apache Kafka could be integrated to work together.

 ## Solution Components

 ### Apache Kafka

 [Apache Kafka](https://kafka.apache.org) is a fault-tolerant, horizontally-scalable publish-subcribe message system designed to power distributed applications.
-Kafka was originally designed by engineers at [Linked In](https://www.linkedin.com) who were looking to process large amounts of event data from their web site and infrastructure in "real-time".
+Kafka was originally designed by engineers at [Linked In](https://www.linkedin.com) who were looking to process large amounts of event data from their web site and infrastructure in real-time.
 To achieve the message volumes needed, Kafka forgoes some of the features associated with traditional publish-subscribe messaging systems like [ActiveMQ](https://activemq.apache.org) and [RabbitMQ](https://www.rabbitmq.com).
 In particular, Kafka does not assign individual IDs to messages so it cannot guarantee delivery of a particular message.
 It also does not track how many consumers there are for a particular topic and which messages have been read.
-The industry buzzword "Big Data" certainly applies here as companies like Linked In, [Twitter](https://twitter.com), [Netflix](https://www.netflix.com) and [AirBnB](https://www.airbnb.com) use Kafka at web-scale and report processing billions and even [trillions](https://www.confluent.io/blog/apache-kafka-hits-1-1-trillion-messages-per-day-joins-the-4-comma-club/) of messages per day.
+The industry buzzword "big data" certainly applies here as companies like Linked In, [Twitter](https://twitter.com), [Netflix](https://www.netflix.com) and [AirBnB](https://www.airbnb.com) use Kafka at web-scale and report processing billions and even [trillions](https://www.confluent.io/blog/apache-kafka-hits-1-1-trillion-messages-per-day-joins-the-4-comma-club/) of messages per day.

 ### Inspire Scaler